Paliak/PaliaksNotes/docs/Authority/index.md

 ![ldap connection settings of the PWM application](Assets/ldap_connection_settings.jpg)

-Lets change the ldap url to point to our vm and start responder to see if we can snatch some creds.
+Let's change the ldap url to point to our vm and start responder to see if we can snatch some creds.

 ![The ldap connection address field after entering attacker vm ip](<Assets/change_ldap_url.jpg>)